bytecodealliance/component-docs/component-model/src/language-support/javascript.md

  */

 /**
- * This Javascript will be interpreted by `jco` and turned into a
+ * This JavaScript will be interpreted by `jco` and turned into a
  * WebAssembly binary with a single export (this `reverse` function).
  */
 function reverseString(s) {